West Tarring: History

 Historically a parish, Tarring included outlying land at Marlpost in Horsham.
 Two ancient roads cross the parish, the Chichester-Brighton Roman road and the Broadwater-Littlehampton road, whose crossroads called Polltree was recorded in 1418.

 From 1499 a market place was recorded in Tarring, at the junction of High Street (previously North Street), South Street and Church Road (previously West Street).

 West Tarring is noted for its 13th-century parish church of St Andrew, 13th-century Archbishop's Palace, numerous old houses including the 15th-century timber-framed Parsonage Row, and two pubs: The Vine and the George and Dragon.

 Despite Tarring High Street being relatively short and very narrow, it was once home to five pubs and was also a route for double-decker buses.
 Hence the George and Dragon has an unusually high pub sign.
 A lamp case bearing the legend Castle Inn is still present outside one of the former public houses.

 West Tarring had an ancient fig garden dating from 1745 or earlier; it existed at least until 1950.

 Modern Tarring

-West Tarring sub-post office was closed in 2004 and is now a tea room.
-There are three other shops: a small general stores, another tea room and a ladies' hairdresser.
+West Tarring sub-post office was closed in 2004 and is now abandoned, it was previously a tea room-Dukes.
+There are three other shops: Tarring news and wine, and a hairdresser.
 The nearest railway station is West Worthing, 1 mi away.